anderson-mntn/java-poo-learning/polymorphism-overloading/README.md

-Praticing Overloading - set a method for a dog and set his reaction according with the signature. <br>
+Praticing Overloading - making his reaction according with the method signature. <br>
 Set different reactions for the dog according to:
  - A phrase you tell him. <br>
  - Hour of the day <br>